JavaPOSWorkingGroup/javapos-workflow/README.md

 # JavaPOS workflows

-This respoitory hosts GitHub Action workflows used by the build projects at this organization.
+This repository hosts GitHub Action workflows used by the build projects at this organization.
-The main idea is to establisgh common workflows used accross all builds as described at [Reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows).
+The main idea is to establish common workflows used across all builds as described at [Reusing workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows).

 ## Development process